 Memorials to the dead offer many clues to the living.
 Modern stones bear only brief inscriptions.
 In an earlier time, the stone cutter incised lengthy epitaphs and sometimes incorporated several versus exhorting the reader to reflect on the brevity of life and the inevitability of death.
 Looking at a gravestone is like reading someone's diary.
 Often one can determine the deceased social status, wealth, education, and even family background.
 This boon to genealogists also provides everyone with a sense of time.

-Cemeteries are now referred to as “Open-Air” Museums.
+Cemeteries are now referred to as "Open-Air" Museums.
 Since museum exhibit artistic and historic artifacts, it is understandable that the decorative headstones are considered to also be artifacts.
 Wells has many such headstones with distinctive decoration depicting the social periods of our 370 plus years of settlement.
-Several granite quarries as well as accessibility of field stones and slate account for the majority of these Wells memorials.
+Several granite quarries

 In 2013-2014 the Town of Wells embarked on a Cemetery maintenance program in an effort to locate, clean-up, photograph and locate the 200 or so cemeteries in Town.
 The Town has made efforts to create updated Tax Maps and town-wide mapping to identify all cemetery locations in Town.
 The Town Code Enforcement Office has an on-going program in place to actively receive information from property owners, abutters and citizens on cemeteries throughout Town.